MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 ## Customize the From email address

-If you want to customize the email address from which the survey invitation is sent, you can do it as follows:
+You can customize the email address from which the survey invitation is sent yo your respondents.
+Customization helps you to select an email address that matches with your company's brand.

 1. Contact Microsoft support and ask for the Forms Pro provisioned location.